NCAR/DART/README.md

 > cd models/lorenz_63/work
 > ./quickbuild.csh

-If it compiles, *:tada:*!
-Run this series of commands to do a very basic test:
+If quickbuild finishes sucessfully, run this series of commands to do a very basic test:

 > ./perfect_model_obs
 > ./filter

-If that runs, *:tada:* again!
 Finally, if you have Matlab installed on your system add '$DART/diagnostics/matlab' to your matlab search path and run the 'plot_total_err' diagnostic script while in the `models/lorenz_63/work` directory.
 If the output plots and looks